 Vortex Systems makes and sells globally its patented mixing, blending and separating equipment that combines bulk materials and fluids.
 Vortex primarily provides systems that mix oil and gas drilling fluids.
 In 2008, a new management team of former executives from Cameron International (NYSE: CAM) and GEC acquired Vortex, originally founded in 1993.
 Vortex was sold to Alfa Laval Group (Stockholm: ALFA) in 2012.

 BassDrill operates tender assist, offshore drilling vessels.
-After an investment by GEC, BassDrill built a new drilling vessel in Dubai, U.A.E. and operated it offshore West Africa.
+After an investment by GEC in 2008, BassDrill built a new drilling vessel in Dubai, U.A.E. and operated it offshore West Africa.
 GEC sold its interests to other BassDrill investors in 2011.

 ODS-Petrodata, with primary offices in Oslo and Houston, provides market intelligence, data and analytical tools about the global offshore energy industry.
 The GEC team formed the company in 2002 and acquired related businesses to provide database management and information services about offshore drilling rigs, seismic and support vessels, and field development operations.
-The company was sold to IHS, Inc. (NYSE: IHS) in 2011.
+The company was sold in 2011 to IHS Markit Ltd. (US:INFO).

 Floatel International is a Swedish company that manages offshore accommodation vessels, or floatels, primarily supporting oil and gas production personnel and operations in deepwater regions globally.
 Floatel was formed by its management and the GEC team in 2006.
 After an IPO in Norway, Floatel later was taken private by another investor group in 2011.